trhodeos/modern-n64sdk/README.md

 For any demo you'd like to build, modify the `Makefile` such that:

 - `FINAL = YES` is not commented out
-- Comment out the `OPTIMIZER` line (spicy doesn't play nicely with optimizer params for now).

 ## Export the appropriate variables